rodoherty1/AWS-Well-Architected/README.md

 ## Final Thoughts
-* This doc is an easy read.
+* The is an overview of AWS's experience and advice - why would you ignore that?
 * Many of the practices here can be applied to on-prem projects.
 * Familiarity with this whitepaper would be good preparation for any conversations with:
   * Product Owners